Ydv-Suman/Heart-Disease-Project/README.md

 ❤️ Heart Disease Prediction
-🩺 Project Overview
+Can we predict whether someone has heart disease based on their medical information?

+This project uses machine learning to classify whether a person is likely to have heart disease based on clinical features such as age, blood pressure, cholesterol levels, and more.

+🔍 Problem Statement
-Given a set of clinical parameters about a patient — such as age, blood pressure, cholesterol levels, and more — can we predict whether or not they have heart disease?
+Given clinical parameters about a patient, can we build a machine learning model to accurately predict whether or not they have heart disease?

-This project aims to answer that question using various machine learning classification algorithms from the Scikit-learn library.
-It is inspired by real-world health data and demonstrates the application of ML in healthcare diagnostics.
+📁 What’s in the project?
+Exploratory Data Analysis (EDA)

+Data Preprocessing and Cleaning

+Machine Learning Model Training

+Model Evaluation and Comparison

+Visualizations of Results

+🧪 Models Used
+Logistic Regression

+K-Nearest Neighbors (KNN)

+Random Forest Classifier

+All models are evaluated and compared using accuracy scores.

 📊 Dataset
-The dataset used is a well-known heart disease dataset available through UCI Machine Learning Repository.
-It contains features like:
+The dataset includes features like:

 Age

 Sex

-Resting blood pressure
+Resting Blood Pressure

-Serum cholesterol
+Cholesterol

-Fasting blood sugar
+Fasting Blood Sugar

-Maximum heart rate achieved

-Exercise-induced angina
+Maximum Heart Rate

+Exercise-Induced Angina

-ST depression, etc.
+ST Depression

-The target variable is target:

-1 indicates presence of heart disease
+The target column shows whether the patient has heart disease:

+1 → Disease

-0 indicates no heart disease
+0 → No disease

-⚙️ Models Used
-Logistic Regression

-K-Nearest Neighbors (KNN)
+✅ Results

-Random Forest Classifier
+Random Forest performed best in terms of accuracy and generalization.

-Each model is evaluated based on accuracy and performance metrics like confusion matrix, precision, recall, and F1-score.

-🧠 Goal
-To build a reliable and interpretable model that can assist in the early detection of heart disease and potentially guide medical decisions.

-🚀 Features
-Data cleaning and preprocessing

-Exploratory data analysis (EDA) using matplotlib and seaborn

-Model comparison and evaluation

-Custom fit_and_score() utility function

-Visualizations of prediction results

-📦 Requirements
+🛠️ Tools & Libraries
-Python 3.x
+Python

-pandas, numpy
+pandas

-matplotlib, seaborn
+matplotlib & seaborn

 scikit-learn

+📌 Goal
+To create a simple, effective model that can support early heart disease detection using basic patient data.